 Other Stumbling Blocks in the Dark

-However, it is the nature of CNC precision machining that during a normal eight-hour shift, you still need someone standing by to monitor the loading and make sure everything is running correctly.
-Even in precision machine shops that say they run lights out, you can be pretty sure someone is there to at least listen to the machine that is running, to make sure nothing goes wrong.
+However, the nature of CNC precision machining is that during a normal eight-hour shift, you still need someone standing by to monitor the loading and make sure everything is running correctly.
+So, even in precision machine shops that say they run lights out, you can be pretty sure someone is there to make sure nothing goes wrong.

-Precision machining also poses challenges in automatic bar loading.
-First off, you must always consider the diameter tolerance on the material you will be machining.
+Machining precision metal components also poses challenges in automatic bar loading.
+First, you must always consider the diameter tolerance on the material you will be machining.
 In addition, just because you have a bar loader doesn’t mean it is going to load material correctly, and there is a learning curve on virtually every project undertaken.

 For instance, when you are working with smaller diameter parts, if the machine is not set perfectly it may try to load two bars of material at once, with very bad results.